babar-raza/package-descriptions/aspose.cloud/rubygems/Aspose.Email Cloud SDK for Ruby.md

 - Get email properties.
 - Create, list or delete email folders.

-## New Features in Version 20.2
+## New Features in Version 20.3

-- Fetch email client configuration settings, such as, name, protocol type, host, port, and socket type etc.
+- Check whether an email address is disposable or not.
+- Create virtual multi-account to search, fetch and delete messages from several accounts at the same time.

+For the detailed notes, please visit [Aspose.Email Cloud 20.3 Release Notes](https://docs.aspose.cloud/display/emailcloud/Aspose.Email+Cloud+20.3+Release+Notes).

 ## Read & Write Email Formats